lych1233/compactDRL/drl/rainbow/README.md

     --algo rainbow \
     --num_T 3000000 --test_interval 20000 \
     --update_frequency 4 \ # skip somes steps between two model updating processes
-    --lr 6e-5 --batch_size 32 --hidden_dim 512 # this is a safe configuration; the learning rate seems to be the most important hyperparameters, while rainbow is usually robust on other hyperparameters
+    --lr 6e-5 --hidden_dim 512 # this is a safe configuration; the learning rate seems to be the most important hyperparameters, while rainbow is usually robust on other hyperparameters
 ```

 Please pay attention to the hyperparameter ``minV, maxV'' if you want to use the distributional parameterization of Q value.
 The range [minV, maxV] should contain all possible values of the Q value involved in training.
 For example, in the environment "MountainCar-v0" where the agent will be assigned reward -1 continuously before success, it is better to use